Chriscodinglife/kubernewhatnow/README.md

 # kubernewhatnow
-Getting started with Kubernetes
+Getting started with Kubernetes and Docker

-## Some basic commands
+## Some Kubectl basic commands
 Viewing resources in a namespace
 ```
 kubectl get deployments --namespace <namespace>